Hamo254/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 21-reverse: a script that reverse its input
-File 22-users and homes: a script that displays all users and their home directories, sorted by users File 100-empty casks: a command that finds all empty files and directories in the current directory and all sub-directories
+File 22-users and homes: a script that displays all users and their home directories, sorted by users File 100-empty casks: a command that finds all empty files and directories in the current directory and all sub-directories File 101-gifs: a script that lists all the files with a .gif extension in the current directory and all its sub-directories